bologer/anycomment.io/readme.txt

 * Integration tab now has option to add reCAPTCHA to comment form (for all, guests or authenticated users only, choose theme, etc), #146
 * Added guides in Russian & English on how to set-up reCAPTCHA, #146
 * Added ability to change border radius of avatars, #148
+* Added wordpress icon as authorization option in social list, #131

 **Fixes:**